rgilyard/pillars-data-set-up/scripts/README.md

 Scripts to transform LiDAR data into the format usable by MMDetection3D models

 ## Purpose ##
-The data we have is in .pcap format
+The raw LiDAR we have is in .pcap format.
-We can
+We can label the data in MatLab and get a .mat file with the labels.

+## File Structure ##
+### Raw ARCS Data ###
+Contains the LiDAR .pcap files and the

+## Which tools can open which files?? ##
+.pcap   Veloview, MatLab
+.mat    MatLab